red-perfume/red-perfume-task-runner/README.md

 **Hook descriptions:**

+These are always called and in the same order.
+For example, `afterOutput` will still be called even if the `out` setting was `undefined`, the output is skipped but the hook is still called.

 * Global hooks:
   * `beforeValidation` - Before the options object is validated and defaulted.
 The first thing ran before anything else.
   * `afterValidation` - Right after the options are validated, they will be in this state for the rest of all the hooks